Varsity Victory Volunteers: History

 We, the undersigned, were members of the Hawaii Territorial Guard until its recent inactivation.
 We joined the Guard voluntarily with the hope that this was one way to serve our country in her time of need.
 Needless to say, we were deeply disappointed when we were told that our services in the Guard were no longer needed.

 Hawaii is our home; the United States, our country.
 We know but one loyalty and that is to the Stars and Stripes.
 We wish to do our part as loyal Americans in every way possible and we hereby offer ourselves for whatever service you may see fit to use us.

-In February 1942, the 169 students got their wish and became a labor battalion to be known as the Varsity Victory Volunteers.
+In February 1942, the 169 students became a labor battalion to be known as the Varsity Victory Volunteers.

 Organization

 The VVV was assigned to Schofield Barracks and were under the U.S. Army Corps of Engineers, attached to the 34th Combat Engineers Regiment.
 The VVV was broken down into 12 gangs and each one given a specific task.
 They did various labor tasks such as: build roads, military installations, fences, string barbed wire, and work in the quarry.
 They were placed into 3 separate barracks, Varsity, Victory and Volunteers, given a cot, a mattress, food and little to no pay.
 As time progressed the VVV began to warm up to and gain trust with other units at Schofield that were not of Japanese ancestry.
 Picnics and parties were held among all races at Schofield including friendly competition.
 The VVV adopted a football team, boxing team, basketball team, and golf team as well.